With Ample Dry Powder on the Sidelines, Private Equity Investors’ Top Priority in 2021 is Deploying Capital to Quality Companies

 I enjoy leading clients and realizing their objectives, while structuring solutions to issues that are both intriguing and challenging.

 Managing Director | Head of SwitzerlandZurich

 I am inspired by working with entrepreneurs and innovators who feel passionately about what they are creating.

 Managing DirectorSan Francisco

-Originally aired by Bloomberg Radio on July 6, 2021.
-Lincoln International’s Managing Director and CEO North America, Rob Brown, provides his perspective on the M&A market as the United States… Read More
+Originally published by Bloomberg on September 3, 2021.
+Lincoln International’s Managing Director and CEO North America, Rob Brown, discusses with Bloomberg the impact of capital gain taxes on deal activity… Read More

 Summer of Spending: Opportunity for Investors as UK Leisure Industry Rebounds